 Prediabetes is a silent condition that can take a toll on your body — even if you feel normal and healthy.
 According to the Centers for Disease Control and Prevention (CDC), about 84 million Americans have prediabetes, and 90% of them don’t know it.

-Dr. Sudha Nagaraj, an internist at Houston Methodist, said that while prediabetes is a common condition, it tends to be a wake-up call for most people once it has been diagnosed.
+Dr. Sudha Nagaraj, internist at Houston Methodist, says that while prediabetes is a common condition, it tends to be a wake-up call for most people once it has been diagnosed.

 There are no clear symptoms of prediabetes, but risk factors include: